Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 ### Definition of problem

-To state the problem directly; **to automatically vote for posts that I would post for anyway while also maximising my curation rewards.**
+To state the problem directly; **to automatically vote for posts that I would vote for anyway while also maximising my curation rewards.**

 To break this down, we can separate two distinct curation goals which are in conflict with each other: cultural curation and strategic curation.

 #### Cultural curation

 Cultural curation votes for posts based on the content of the post and other related cultural, and thus social aspects.
-When you curate culturally, you vote for a post because you liked the content, or even if you didn't like it, you thought it was well writen.
+When you curate culturally, you vote for a post because you liked the content, or even if you didn't like it, you thought it was well written.
 In other words, it contributes to the culture of Steem in a positive way, however you wish to define it.

 There are a lot of other peripheral influences for a cultural vote.
 Perhaps you didn't read a post, or didn't much like it, but want to support the author for a different reason, such as you know and like them, or they are new, or any number of possibilities.
 A broad definition of cultural curation would include them all.

 #### Strategic curation

-Strategic curation votes for posts that will yeild the best curration reward, and over time votes in a pattern which maximises reward in the long term.
+Strategic curation votes for posts that will yield the best curation reward, and over time votes in a pattern which maximises reward in the long term.
 Any user of Steem will know that the "best" posts do not always get the highest rewards, and sometimes "undeserving" posts get very high rewards.
 The existence of betting, games, competitions, and the presence of whales, etc. complicates matters significantly.

 #### In conflict but also collaboration